Healthy and Happy Relationships the Yogic Way

 Absolutely amazing—so genuine, kind, loving, and knowledgeable.
 I will never forget Mukta—she will always be in my heart and mind. — 2017 Program Participant

 Mukta Kaur Khalsa is the director of SuperHealth and personally trained with Yogi Bhajan for thirty years.
 She was the director of a specialized hospital in Tucson, AZ, that was rated in the top 10% of all programs in the United States by the Joint Commission on Accreditation of Healthcare Organizations.
-She is the author of Meditations for Addictive Behavior.
+She is the author of Meditations for Addictive Behavior and Healing Addictive Behavior.
+SuperHealth is a NGO of U.N. on yogic CE provider integrating into medical community for recovery.
 See more at Super-Health.net

 Learn more about Mukta Kaur Khalsa, Ph.D.